7 B2B reputation management fails and how to avoid them

 Secondly, even if you manage to write an undistinguishable review one time, if you’re doing it repeatedly, one day you’ll be discovered.
 Just one fake review may lead to a reputational crisis – people start talking about you posting fake reviews and won’t trust you anymore.

-Thirdly, the review website themselves can easily notice if you’re posting fake reviews, for example, from the same IP address.
+Thirdly, the review website themselves can easily notice if you’re posting fake reviews, for example, from the same IP address through an IP address lookup.
 In this case, the reviews are usually deleted and you can be banned from the platform.

 And yet, you still need reviews – the more of them you have, the easier it will be to convert potential clients.
 So what do you do?